Revision 23-4; Effective Dec. 1, 2023

 Business day — Monday through Friday from 8 a.m. to 5 p.m. local time.
 Business day excludes Saturday, Sunday, and federal, state, or agency-designated holidays.

 CAS — Community Attendant Services.

 Case Visibility — Type of YourTexasBenefits.com account access given to an applicant who has been through advanced authentication and therefore granted a Case Visibility level account.
-With this type of access, people can view and modify an application created under their user name and any case data for cases in which they are the head of household, an adult member within the household or an authorized representative.
+With this type of access, people can view and modify an application created under their username and any case data for cases where they are the head of household, an adult member within the household or an authorized representative.

 Certification — HHSC's official authorization of approved eligibility.